 Institutional partnerships with major blockchain networks

-Pro Tip: Visit partner booths early for access to joint funding programs.
-Join IOTA-led panels for insights into decentralized infrastructure.
+Pro Tip: Visit partner booths early.
+Get access to joint funding programs.
+Join IOTA‑led panels for insights into decentralized infrastructure.
 Check the Malaysia Blockchain Week 2025 official site for updated partner lists.
-General admission is free; sponsorship-level access costs RM500 or more.
+General admission is free.
+Sponsorship‑level access costs RM500 or more.

-Once policy alignment is clear, the next step is understanding how MYBW contributes to Malaysia’s economic goals.
-The country aims to become a digital services hub for ASEAN, and MYBW helps attract international investment and talent.
-Data from Tiger Research (2024) shows Malaysia’s Web3 sector grew 38% year-on-year, driven largely by events like MYBW that connect investors with local startups.
+Once policy alignment is clear, the next step is understanding how MYBW helps Malaysia's economic goals.
+The country aims to become a digital services hub for ASEAN.
+MYBW helps attract international investment and talent.
+Data from Tiger Research (2024) shows Malaysia's Web3 sector grew 38% year‑on‑year.
+Events like MYBW drive that growth by connecting investors with local startups.

 Quick Facts